Triphenylmethyl radical

-The triphenylmethyl radical (often shorted to trityl radical) is an organic compound with the formula (C6H5)3C.
+The triphenylmethyl radical (often shortened to trityl radical after 1927 suggestion by Helferich et al.) is an organic compound with the formula (C6H5)3C.
 It is a persistent radical.
 It was the first radical ever to be described in organic chemistry.
 Because of its accessibility, the trityl radical has been heavily exploited.

 Preparation and properties

-It can be prepared by homolysis of triphenylmethyl chloride 1 by a metal like silver or zinc in benzene or diethyl ether.
+The triphenylmethyl radical can be prepared by homolysis of triphenylmethyl chloride 1 by a metal like silver or zinc in benzene or diethyl ether.
 The radical 2 forms a chemical equilibrium with the quinoid-type dimer 3 (Gomberg's dimer).
 In benzene the concentration of the radical is 2%.

-Solutions containing the radical are yellow; when the temperature of the solution is raised, the yellow color becomes more intense as the equilibrium is shifted in favor of the radical (in accordance with Le Chatelier's principle).
+Solutions containing the radical are yellow; when the temperature of the solution is raised, the yellow color becomes more intense as the equilibrium is shifted in favor of the radical rather than the colorless dimer, in accordance with Le Chatelier's principle.

+The triphenylmethyl radical exhibits green photoluminescence.
+Further reaction of the quinoid dimer with another triphenylmethyl radical produces a quinoid radical that exhibits red photoluminescence.

 When exposed to air, the radical rapidly oxidizes to the peroxide, and the color of the solution changes from yellow to colorless.
 Likewise, the radical reacts with iodine to triphenylmethyl iodide.